 Hi!
-I’m Priya Kumar, a PhD candidate at the University of Maryland’s College of Information Studies.
+I’m Dr. Priya Kumar.
+I recently earned my PhD from the University of Maryland’s College of Information Studies.
+This August, I will join the Penn State College of Information Sciences and Technology as an assistant professor.
 I study the intersection of social media, families, and privacy.
-My dissertation examines the privacy implications of parents posting pictures of their children on social media, also known as sharenting.
+My dissertation examined the privacy implications of parents posting pictures of their children on social media, also known as sharenting.

 My research has been published in top-tier scholarly venues across the fields of information, communication, and human-computer interaction.
 I’ve discussed my work with national media, including NPR, Wired, and Buzzfeed as well as written about my work for Slate and Time, among others.
 My academic research has earned best paper awards from the iConference and the International Communication Association (ICA), and my news research for the American Journalism Review was nominated for a Mirror Award, the highest honor in media reporting.